 Recreational boaters, fishers and divers should follow the check, clean, dry method.
 This means:

-• Keep your boats, trailers, wetsuits, fishing rods and equipment clean.
-Use soapy water.
+- Clean your boats, trailers, wetsuits, fishing rods and equipment.
+Use soapy water to clean surfaces.

-• Allow your boat and trailer, fishing rods and other equipment to dry completely before using them at another location.
+- Dry your boat and trailer, fishing rods and other equipment completely before using them at another location.

 Follow the rules

 Keep exotic pests and diseases out of Australia.
-Never ignore our strict biosecurity rules.
+Always follow our strict biosecurity rules when moving around Australian waters or entering from overseas.

 Foreign warships are requested to comply with Australian Government requirements to enter Australian waters.